 Consider this scenario:

-Mrs. Jones wants a $10,000 burial policy for herself so that her daughter (her beneficiary) doesn't have to come out of pocket to pay for her end-of-life expenses.
+Mrs. Jones wants a $10,000 burial policy to pay for her end-of-life expenses.
 She is 66 years old, lives in Iowa, and has COPD (Chronic Obstructive Pulmonary Disorder).

-Her neighbor, Mrs. Sanchez, also 66 years old, doesn't have any health conditions.
+Her neighbor, Mrs. Sanchez, also 66 years old, is a diabetic on insulin, but doesn't have any diabetic complications.

-Will they pay the same cost or monthly premium?
-No, they will not!
-As of this writing (Dec.
-2020) for a $10,000 policy Mrs. Jones will pay $52.48 a month (MUTUAL OF OMAHA), and Mrs. Sanchez will pay $40.79 a month with (LIFESHIELD NATIONAL INSURANCE CO.)
+Will they pay the same cost or monthly premiums?
+No, they won't.
+Mrs. Jones will pay $52.48 a month (MUTUAL OF OMAHA), and Mrs. Sanchez will pay $40.79 a month with (LIFESHIELD NATIONAL INSURANCE CO.)

 These figures come from out of nearly 3 dozen insurance carriers, and currently represent the lowest costs available.
-Their pricing is dependent on their age and their health conditions and both determine the policy type and the cost (monthly premium) they qualify for.
+Their pricing is dependent on their age and their health conditions and both factors determine the policy type and the cost they will pay.

-When applying for an insurance policy, here are five (5) key factors you want to ensure your policy does for you:
+When applying for an insurance policy, here are five (5) key factors you want to make sure your policy does for you:

 Your monthly rates are locked in for life.